rubinius/rubinius/web/_includes/instructions.markdown

    Push the block passed as an argument to the current invocation.
-   This differs from `push_block` in that in is not the block for the currrent scope because of how the current block is seen within an existing block.
+   This differs from `push_block` in that in is not the block for the current scope because of how the current block is seen within an existing block.